As of February 2023, CNN had 80 million television households as subscribers in the US.[11] According to

 Turner Broadcasting System in 1996.[25][26]

-CNN's current weekday schedule consists mostly of rolling news programming during daytime hours, followed by in-depth news and information programs during the evening and prime time hours.
-The network's morning programming consists of Early Start, an early-morning news program hosted by
+CNN's current weekday schedule consists mostly of rolling news programming during daytime hours, followed by in-depth news and information programs during the evening and primetime hours.
+The network's morning programming consists of Early Start, an early-morning news program now hosted by

-Christine Romans and Laura Jarrett at 5–6 a.m.
-ET, which is followed by CNN This Morning, the network's
+Kasie Hunt at 5–6 a.m.
+ET.
+This is followed by CNN This Morning, the network's

 morning show, hosted by